nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The **API** of this component is specified in [`Ui.java`](https://github.com/AY2122S1-CS2103T-W16-3/tp/blob/master/src/main/java/tutoraid/ui/Ui.java)

+Here is an image of the `Model` class diagram:
 ![Structure of the UI Component](images/UiClassDiagram.png)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `StudentListPanel`, `LessonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.